ctzsnooze/FPV_Australia/README.md

 This will be an on-line process.
 The cost to register each drone is not currently known.
 The registration number must be applied to the drone.

-Failure to register a drone carries the same 5 unit, $1,110 fine; up to $11,100 if contested.
+Failure to register a drone carries the same 5->50 unit, $1,110 fine; up to $11,100 if contested.

-Failure to provide registration documentation for a drone when requested carries a different penalty, which may be $110 or $1,110 if contested, it's not entirely clear to me.
+Failure to provide registration documentation for a drone when requested carries a different penalty, which may be $110 or $1,110 if contested, it's not entirely clear to me; the maximum is 5 units, but the minimum may be 1 unit or $220, I dont know if they can do half unit fines.

 There may be exemptions for model aircraft that are only flown at registered Club fields and nowhere else.